Divisors on graphs, orientations, syzygies, and system reliability: Introduction

+Another well-known example in the theory of system reliability is the SMT system.
+The set-up is similar to ST configuration.
+We fix a pointed graph $(G,s)$ with the edge set $E(G)$, and the oriented edge set $\EE(G)$.
+We study the probability that there exists at least one (oriented) path from $s$ to every other vertex of $G$.
+We let $R=k[\xb]$ be the polynomial ring in the variables $\{x_e: e \in E(G)\}$ and $S=k[\yb]$ be the polynomial ring in the variables $\{y_e: e \in \EE(G)\}$.
+The ideal corresponding to the SMT system is the spanning tree ideal of $G$.
+For each spanning tree $T$ of $G$, let $\Oc_T$ denote the orientation of $T$ with a unique source at $s$ (i.e. the orientation obtained by orienting all paths away from $s$), see Figure~\ref{fig:spanning trees1}.
+Any spanning tree $T$ of $G$ gives rise to two monomials $\yb^T=\prod_{e\in \OO(T)} y_e$ and $\xb^T = \prod_{e \in E(T)}{x_{e}}$.
+We define the {\it oriented spanning tree ideal} $\Tf_G^s$ and the {\it spanning tree ideal} $\Tf_G$ as

+The reliability polynomial of the SMT system for a (directed) graph is defined as If $G$ is an undirected graph and $p_e=p$ for all edges, then the reliability formula of the SMT system can be expressed in terms of the Tutte polynomial \footnote{ The Tutte polynomial is defined by $T(x,y)=\sum_{A\subseteq E}(x-1)^{k(A)-k(E(G))}(y-1)^{k(A)+|A|-|V(G)|}$, where $k(A)$ is the number of connected components of the subgraph on $A$.} $T(x,y)$ of $G$ by

-\subsection{Divisors on graphs}
+\subsubsection{Divisors on graphs}

-Let $G$ be a finite graph.
-Let $\Div(G)$ be the free abelian group generated by $V(G)$.
+Let $(G,s)$ be a finite pointed graph, and $\Div(G)$ be the free abelian group generated by $V(G)$.
 An element of $\Div(G)$ is a formal sum of vertices with integer coefficients and is called a {\em divisor} on $G$.
-We denote by $\M(G)$ the group of integer-valued functions on the vertices.
-The {\em Laplacian operator} $\Delta : \M(G) \to \Div(G)$ is defined by

-The group of {\em principal divisors} is defined as the image of the Laplacian operator and is denoted by $\Prin(G)$.
-Two divisors $D_1$ and $D_2$ are called {\em linearly equivalent} if their difference is a principal divisor.
-This gives an equivalence relation on the set of divisors.
+We denote by $\M(G)$ the group of integer-valued functions on $V(G)$.
+The {\em Laplacian operator} $\Delta : \M(G) \to \Div(G)$ is defined by The group of {\em principal divisors} is defined as the image of the Laplacian operator and is denoted by $\Prin(G)$.
+There is an equivalence relation on the set of divisors.
+Two divisors $D_1$ and $D_2$ are called {\em linearly equivalent} if:

 The set of equivalence classes forms a finitely generated abelian group which is called the {\em Picard group} of $G$.
 If $G$ is connected, then the finite (torsion) part of the Picard group has cardinality equal to the number of spanning trees of $G$.
 We recommend the recent survey article \cite{Levine1} for a short overview of the subject.

-Associated to $G$ there is a canonical ideal which encodes the equivalences of divisors on $G$ introduced in \cite{CoriRossinSalvy02}.
-A certain initial ideal $\MM_G^q$ defined after fixing a vertex $q$ in $V(G)$, was extensively studied in \cite{PostnikovShapiro04,perkinson, MadhuBernd}.